Rethinking higher education across the state

 The guest on this week's episode of the Journal's Tech Outlook podcast was Brian Rashap, an Internet of Things and Quantum educator for CNM Ingenuity.

-During the 10-week course, Rashap said students will learn how to program, electronics design, 3D printing and modeling and other skills to prepare them to working with smart, connected devices in some fashion.
+During the 10-week course, Rashap said students will learn how to program, electronics design, 3D print and model and other skills to prepare them to work with smart, connected devices in some fashion.

 He is also developing a quantum boot camp course that will prepare students to work as technicians in the quantum computing industry.